wildcardcorp/castle.documentation/working-with-content/adding-content/adding-pages.rst

 .. figure:: ../../_robot/adding-pages_add-form.png
    :align: center
    :alt: Adding pages form

-The **Title** and **Description** fields are there at the top.
-Fill each of them out appropriately.
-There is a *Change note* field at the bottom, also a standard input that is very useful for storing helpful memos describing changes to a document as you make them.
+Fill in the **Title** field and Castle will fill in the ID and Url field.
+This screen also shows the state of the page, whether it is published, unpublished, or pending approval for publication.
+Click the **Create and Edit** button.
+You will then see your page ready to be edited.

-This is useful for pages on which you may be collaborating with others.
+The **Title** tile is at the top.

-The middle panel, **Body Text**, is where the action is for pages.
+The middle tile is for the summary or description of this page.

-The software used for making Pages in Plone, generically called *visual editor* and specifically a tool called TinyMCE, is a most important feature allowing you to do WYSIWYG editing.
+**Text**, is where the action is for pages.
+The software used for making Pages in Castle, generically called *visual editor* and specifically a tool called TinyMCE, is a most important feature allowing you to do WYSIWYG editing.
 WYSIWYG editing -- *What You See Is What You Get* -- describes how word processing software works.
 When you make a change, such as setting a word to bold, you see the bold text immediately.